senzing-garage/knowledge-base/proposals/python-packaging.md

     an_object = G2Product.G2Product()
     ```

+### Import alternative

+This alternative `from`/`import` syntax allows object creation to remain unchanged.

+1. Use `from` containing path.
+   Example:

+    ```python
+    from senzing.G2Exception import G2Exception
+    from senzing.G2Config import G2Config
+    from senzing.G2ConfigMgr import G2ConfigMgr
+    from senzing.G2Diagnostic import G2Diagnostic
+    from senzing.G2Engine import G2Engine
+    from senzing.G2Product import G2Product
+    ```

+1. Then object creation can remain:

+    ```python
+    an_object = G2Product()
+    ```

-## Modification to Senzing SDK Python
+## Modification to Senzing SDK for Python

 ### Use relative path